daniel19e/phone_scraper/README.md

-# phone and email scraper
+# Phone Scraper
+This program uses regular expressions to filter phone numbers and emails from any document